Living on campus this fall? Here’s what you need to know

 For the 2021-2022 school year, on-campus housing prices will be based on room style and amenities rather than the traditional pricing model based on occupancy.

-The base rate of all on-campus housing with meal plans — except triple rooms — and Birnam Wood apartments has gone up by roughly 4.5% with the change, according to an action item sent to Western’s Board of Trustees relating to the restructure of the upcoming year’s housing rates, from President Sabah Randhawa on behalf of Vice President Melynda Huskey.
-In previous years the cost of a double room with an unlimited meal plan for the length of one academic year was $13,007, while for this upcoming school year it costs $14,018.
+The base rate of all on-campus housing with meal plans — except triple rooms — and Birnam Wood apartments has gone up by roughly 4.5% with the change, according to an action item sent to Western’s board of trustees relating to the restructure of the upcoming year’s housing rates, from Western President Sabah Randhawa on behalf of Vice President Melynda Huskey.
+In previous years the cost of a standard double room with an unlimited meal plan for the length of one academic year was $13,007, while for this upcoming school year it costs $14,018.

 Housing prices increase most years, but college counselors like Annie Hayward believe that understanding these costs is important.